 Therapy Assisted On-Line (TAO) Treatment

 Therapist Assisted Online (TAO) is an interactive, dynamic, and easy-to-access online program.
 It was designed for addressing issues related to anxiety and depression, which are the problems most commonly faced by students at A-State.
 TAO can provide resources and tools to promote healthy coping skills and help you bounce back from life’s disappointments and frustrations.
-As a TAO participant, each week you will watch short videos and complete skill-building exercises followed by brief video-conferencing or in-person meetings with your therapist.
-TAO is tailored to fit your schedule and your needs.
-The exercises can be completed through a smartphone, tablet, or computer and the online programs are accessible 24/7.
 For more information see the TAO page.

 TAO Self-Help is a platform of tools and information to help you learn about struggles common to college students and to develop helpful strategies for navigating these challenges.
 TAO Self-Help is available to be completed as a stand-alone resource for preventative care.
 For more information see the TAO Self-Help page.